erinalbers/grocy-receipt-ocr/README.md

 ### Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or make a feature request, or you can also drop "appreciation" at http://buymeacoffee.com/erinalbers if you want your contribution to be more... inspirational.

 ## Testing